How to Use git clone on Ubuntu: A Complete Beginner’s Guide to Cloning Git Repositories

 Q4: How do I create and register an SSH key?

-A4: Generate a key with:
+A4: Generate an SSH key using:

 ssh-keygen -t ed25519 -C "your.email@example.com"